Updated: Nov 10

 Gutter and downpipe cleaning

-Having your gutters and downpipes cleaned is key to protecting your property this storm season.
-Gutters and downpipes should be cleaned at least annually to ensure water can easily drain into stormwater pipes or into a water storage tank.
-However, depending on your property, it may need to be more often.
-It is possible for all kinds of things to end up on your roof when winds pick up.
+Now is the time to check your gutters and downpipes for any damages and give them a good clean out.
+Gutters and downpipes should be cleaned regularly to ensure water can easily drain into stormwater pipes or into a water storage tank.
+All kinds of things can end up on your roof when winds pick up.
 Sticks, leaves, dirt or rubbish can block gutters and drains causing water to overflow into your walls and ceiling.
-Overfull gutters and water can create environments that encourage vermin, mould growth and smells through your property.

 It is common and likely for drains to overflow during a storm event.
 Fast flowing stormwater can cause flash flooding around your home if drains aren’t clear of debris or tree roots.
 Drain cleaning is arguably the most overlooked step in storm preparation until there is a problem.